Skip to Content

 Peacoats are typically double-breasted, with broad lapels, deep pockets, and large buttons.
 They may have a belt or a half belt design around the waist, and some have decorative features such as epaulets on the shoulders.
 Originally, peacoats were made in navy blue, but they are now available in a wide range of colors; many companies offer custom designs as well.

-See also How are Parkas Supposed to Fit?
+See also What are Parkas Made Of?

 In addition to being useful in cold weather, peacoats are generally considered very stylish items of clothing.
 As such, they are frequently worn by those who do not work at sea, although they tend to be more expensive than conventional coats.
 Several high-end fashion lines produce peacoats that are designed for fashionable rather than rugged use.